SoftIron/sibench/docs/source/manual.rst

 back to it, so that the user can see progress.

 When a benchmark completes, the Sibench servers send the full results back to the client.
-A summary of the results is dislpayed by the client, but the full results of every individual read and write operation are written out as a json file in case the user wishes to perform their own statistical analysis.
+A summary of the results is dislplayed by the client, but the full results of every individual read and write operation are written out as a json file in case the user wishes to perform their own statistical analysis.